No one has perfect mental health all the time, but ongoing problems can be dangerous to our well-being.

 - Peer Support: It refers to receiving help from individuals who have suffered from similar experiences.

 Mental health test

-A mental health quiz is a good tool to understand your mental health and emotional wellness.
+Although not an accurate diagnosis, a mental health quiz is a good tool to understand your mental health and emotional wellness at a basic level.
 There’s a couple of good online tests that you can take.
 Mental Health Meter and Wellness Quiz do a pretty good job.